【The Path of Prayer, a 1300-Year Pilgrimage】The Story of Mercy and Scenery Connected by 'Aizu's Thirty-Three Kannon'

 The pilgrimage route is overflowing with the beauty of Aizu's true face.

-- The Blessing of Scenery: In spring, be healed by the thousand cherry blossoms of Miyagawa, in summer, bathe in the deep green winds, and in autumn, be enveloped by the fiery autumn leaves.
-Each step taken on the soil with your own feet is a luxurious moment to reflect on your true self, away from the clamor of modern society.
+- The Blessing of Scenery: In spring, be healed by the thousand cherry blossoms of the Miyagawa, in summer, bathe in the deep green winds, and in autumn, be enveloped by the fiery autumn leaves.
+Each step taken on the soil with your own feet is a luxurious moment to step away from the clamor of modern society and reflect on your true self.

 From one pilgrimage site to thirty-three.
-When you have finished visiting them all, your heart will surely hold the 'quiet strength' born from Aizu's landscape.
+When you have completed the journey, your heart will surely harbor the 'quiet strength' born from Aizu's landscape.
 Even starting from a single site is fine.
-Why not take a step into the 'Corridor of Prayer' woven by history and nature?
+Why not take a step into the 'Corridor of Prayer' woven from history and nature?